ttcdm/willowOS/README.md

 The kernel source files are inside `limine-c-template-x86-64/kernel/src`<br>

 ## Current progress:
-GDT - DONE<br>
+**GDT** - DONE<br>
-IDT - Interrupts are set up and callable.
+**IDT** - Interrupts are set up and callable.
 Refer to the ACPI entry for more info.<br>
-Memory management - Memory mapping, physical and virtual addressing, physical page frame allocation and deallocation, and a functional heap.<br>
+**Memory Management** - Memory mapping, physical and virtual addressing, physical page frame allocation and deallocation, and a functional heap.<br>
-ACPI - Parsed APCI tables manually.
+**ACPI** - Parsed APCI tables manually.
 Will switch to using uACPI in the future.
-Local APIC is enabled and working, but have yet to get it set up for other physical cpu cores.
+Local APIC is enabled and working, but have yet to get it set up for other physical cpu cores.<br>
-Multiprocessing - Currently using 4 physical cores.
+**Multiprocessing** - Currently using 4 physical cores.
 Currently trying to get the application processors to execute C code.
-They can start up but I'm still trying to work out the assembly so I can set up their local APIC's and send IPI's and have a proper working system.
+They can start up but I'm still trying to work out the assembly so I can set up their local APIC's and send IPI's and have a proper working system.<br>

 ### To run,<br>
 ```